 Our market area is economically diversified in that we serve both rural markets and the larger markets in and around Rochester and Buffalo.
 Rochester and Buffalo are the two largest metropolitan areas in New York outside of New York City, with a combined population of over two million people.
 We anticipate continuing to increase our presence in and around these metropolitan statistical areas and complementary market areas in the coming years.
-For example, we opened two additional financial solution centers in Buffalo in 2021.

 We face significant competition in both making loans and attracting deposits, as Western and Central New York have a high density of financial institutions.
 Our competition for loans comes principally from commercial banks, savings banks, savings and loan associations, mortgage banking companies, credit unions, and other financial services companies.
-Our most direct competition for deposits has historically come from commercial banks, savings banks and credit unions.
-We face additional competition for deposits from non-traditional fintech firms and non-depository competitors such as the mutual fund industry, securities and brokerage firms and insurance companies.
+Our competition for deposits has historically come from commercial banks, savings banks and credit unions.
+We face additional competition for deposits from non-traditional FinTech firms and non-depository competitors such as the mutual fund industry, securities and brokerage firms and insurance companies.
 We generally compete with other financial service providers on factors such as level of customer service, responsiveness to customer needs, availability and pricing of products, and geographic location.
 Our industry frequently experiences merger activity, which affects competition by eliminating some institutions while potentially strengthening the franchises of others.

-The following table presents the Bank's market share percentage for total deposits as of June 30, 2021, in each county where we have operations.
+The following table presents the Bank's market share percentage for total deposits as of June 30, 2022, in each county where we have operations.
 The table also indicates the ranking by deposit size in each market.
-All information in the table was obtained from S&P Global Market Intelligence, which compiles deposit data published by the FDIC as of June 30, 2021 and updates the information for any bank mergers and acquisitions completed subsequent to the reporting date.
+All information in the table was obtained from S&P Global Market Intelligence, which compiles deposit data published by the FDIC as of June 30, 2022 and updates the information for any bank mergers and acquisitions completed subsequent to the reporting date.

 Market Market Number of

 County Share Rank Branches (1)

-Allegany 7.8% 2 1
+Allegany 9.45% 2 1

-Cattaraugus 24.0% 2 4
+Cattaraugus 25.19% 2 4

-Cayuga 6.9% 6 1
+Cayuga 9.93% 4 1

-Chemung 13.9% 3 2
+Chemung 13.21% 3 2

-Erie 0.4% 11 6
+Erie 0.45% 10 6

-Genesee 18.6% 2 2
+Genesee 19.39% 3 2

-Livingston 32.6% 1 5
+Livingston 33.33% 1 5

-Monroe 2.2% 8 8
+Monroe 2.24% 8 8

-Ontario 13.1% 2 4
+Ontario 9.49% 4 4

-Orleans 23.7% 2 2
+Orleans 27.71% 2 2

-Seneca 26.2% 1 2
+Seneca 26.10% 1 2

-Steuben 32.2% 2 5
+Steuben 33.95% 2 5

-Wyoming 66.2% 1 4
+Wyoming 66.61% 1 4

-Yates 32.7% 1 2
+Yates 26.45% 2 2

-(1) Number of branches current as of December 31, 2021.
+(1) Number of branches current as of December 31, 2022.